markkimsal/phusion-php/README.md

 Official PHP docker image combined with phusion/baseimage to get cron, syslog, runit, and nginx

+MSSQL image now with pdo_sqlsrv and pdo_dblib.

+All images have intl extension because `money_format()` is going away.

+All images have gd, because maybe you need to make some user initial icons.

+All images have mysql, because, yeah, you probably need to connect to some DB, and also mysql

 ## PHP extension installation

 You can install extension just like the "official" php docker container